IntersectMBO/plutus/docs/raml/README.md

 #### Implicit Computational Complexity

-There's an extensive field of _implicit computational complexity_, which uses techniques from logic and type theory to analyse the complexity of computations in numerous different calculi.
+There's an extensive field of _implicit computational complexity_ which uses techniques from logic and type theory to analyse the complexity of computations in numerous different calculi.
 Unfortunately this is a large field and I'n not very familiar with the